Woman-with-short-blond-hair-looking-through-a-magnifying-glass

 How to check if your website has SEO optimised page titles

-Load up your website and look at the browser tab.
-In Chrome, your page title will be displayed on the browser tab itself.
+Load your website in Google Chrome.
+Your page title will be displayed on the browser tab itself.
 You can see the full page title by hovering your cursor over the tab.

 Here’s mine: